Bylaws for SAN ANGELO GUN CLUB, Inc.,

 Any proposed amendments to these By-Laws may be introduced by any member of SAGC at a Regular or Special Meeting.
-The amendments will be reviewed at two consecutive meetings and voted on at the third consecutive meeting.
+The amendments will be reviewed at the next regularly scheduled meeting and voted on at the second consecutive meeting.
 A two-thirds vote of the members present will be necessary to pass the amendment.
-Email notice before the third meeting will be given to members who have an email address on the current membership list.
+Email notice before the second meeting will be given to members who have an email address on the current membership list.

 In case of Club dissolution, all outstanding debts will be retired before the money is disbursed among current members in good standing.